How to disable Microsoft Edge Workspaces using Intune

 Show Workspace toggle in Edge browser settings

-This will bring back the Workspace Icon to your toolbar.
+This will bring the Workspace Icon back to your toolbar.

 FAQs

-As the registry entry is being created under HKEY_LOCAL_MACHINE node, it will affect all uses on that device.
+As the registry entry is being created under the HKEY_LOCAL_MACHINE node, it will affect all uses on that device.
 A restart of the device will be required to complete this process.

 How to disable Edge Workspace using GPO?

-– Create a New Group Policy Object, you can name it as “Disable Edge Workspaces
+– Create a New Group Policy Object; you can name it Disable Edge Workspaces.

 – Navigate to Computer Configuration > Policies > Administrative Templates > Microsoft Edge > Edge Workspaces Settings.

-– On Right-hand side you will find “Enable Workspaces” setting.
+– On the right-hand side, you will find the Enable Workspaces setting.
 Right-click on it and select Edit.

-[Now, you can Link this GPO to either an OU containing Computers or Link it directly to domain level]
+[Now, you can Link this GPO to either an OU containing Computers or Link it directly to the domain level]

 Leave a Comment